awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting_NoBGP.md

     Received 0 broadcasts, 0 runts, 0 giants, 0 throttles
 ```

-Ensure the line protocol is up\.
+Make sure that the line protocol is up\.
 Check that the tunnel source IP address, source interface, and destination respectively match the tunnel configuration for the customer gateway outside IP address, interface, and virtual private gateway outside IP address\.
-Ensure that Tunnel protection through IPSec is present\.
+Make sure that that Tunnel protection through IPSec is present\.
 Make sure to run the command on both tunnel interfaces\.
 To resolve any problems, review the configuration\.

 You can also use the following command, replacing `169.254.249.18` with the inside IP address of your virtual private gateway\.